Bytekeeper/HAM/README.md

 ### Message Types

 ##### Color
-As outgoing message: Sets the color of a an aspect of an entity.
+Message to driver: Sets the color of a an aspect of an entity.
-As incoming message: Color state of the aspect of an entity.
+Message from driver: Color state of the aspect of an entity.
 ```json
 { "type" : "Color", "aspect" : "<aspect name>", "red" : "0-65535", "green" : "0-65535", "blue" : "0-65535" }
 ```